joshua-hvmn/SIA/README.md

 #### Method 2: Bring your own reverse proxy (experienced users)

-6. Remove the caddy related parts in `compose.<architecture of choice>.yaml` such as the caddy service and its volumes.
+6. Remove the caddy related parts in `.compose.<architecture of choice>.yaml` such as the caddy service and its volumes.
-7. Point your reverse proxy to the port set for the `searxng` service in `compose.yaml` (8080 by default).
+7. Point your reverse proxy to the port set for the `searxng` service in the compose file (8080 by default).
 8. Generate and configure the required TLS certificates with the reverse proxy of your choice.
 9. Run SIA in the background: `./sia`